-IF Level 1 Level 2 Level 3 Description IP Settings 1 DHCP The IF allows a DHCP server to allocate an IP address, a subne mask and a gateway.
-If no DHCP server is in the network ther network parameters will be set as defined in item "Manual" Manual IP address This option is activated by default.
-An IP address can be man- ually allocated.
-Gateway Here a gateway address can be allocated if required t t Subnet mask Here a subnet mask can be defined if the default subnet mask isn't suitable.
-P, 1 & 2 Port DNS add DNS add Here the addresses of the first and second Domain Name Servers (DNS) can be defined, if needed.
-A DNS is only necessary if the device has Internet access and should call Internet URLs, e.g an internal eMail system, in order to send an eMail. us-TC Port Range: 065535.
-Default ports: 5025 = Modbus RTU (all Ethernet interfaces) Ethernet / ModBus-TCP, Reserved ports which must not be set with this parameter: 502 = Modbus TCP other typical reserved ports therne IP Settings 2-P1 IP Settings 2-P2 AUTO Settings for the Ethernet port such as transmission speed are set automatically. Π Manual Half duplex Full duplex Manual selection for transmission speed (10MBit/100MBit) and duplex mode (full/half).
-It's recommended to use the "AUTO" op- 10MBit tion and only revert to "Manual" if these parameters fail.
-Different Ethernet port settings for 2-port modules are possible, as these 100MBit include an Ethernet switch Host name • Free choice of host name (default: Client) Domain name Free choice of Domain (default: Workgroup) TCP Keep-Alive Enable T CP keep-alive
+IF Level 1 Level 2 Level 3 Description IP Settings 1 DHCP The IF allows a DHCP server to allocate an IP address, a subnet mask and a gateway.
+If no DHCP server is in the network then network parameters will be set as defined in item "Manual" Manual IP address This option is activated by default.
+An IP address can be manually allocated.
+Gateway Here a gateway address can be allocated if required ı.
+Subnet mask Here a subnet mask can be defined if the default subnet mask isn't suitable.
+P, 1 & 2 Port DNS address 1 DNS address 2 Here the addresses of the first and second Domain Name Servers (DNS) can be defined, if needed.
+It helps for easier access to the device's website in browsers when using the user-defined domain ns-TC Port Range: 065535.
+Default ports: 5025 = Modbus RTU (all Ethernet interfaces) Ethernet / ModBus-TCP, Reserved ports which must not be set with this parameter: 502 = Modbus TCP other typical reserved ports therne IP Settings 2-P1 IP Settings 2-P2 AUTO Settings for the Ethernet ports 1 and 2 (if present), such as transmission speed, are set automatically. Ü Manual Half duplex Full duplex 10Mbit Manual selection for transmission speed (10MBit/100MBit) and duplex mode (full/half).
+It is recommended to use the "AUTO" option and only revert to "Manual" if these parameters fail.
+Different Ethernet port settings for 2-port modules are possible, as 100Mbit these include an Ethernet switch Host name Free choice of host name (default: Client) Domain name Free choice of Domain (default: Workgroup) TCP Keep-Alive Enable TC P keep-alive